julelang/manual/src/std/builtin.md

 Arrays:
 ```
-The dest and src parameters may be array slicing.
+The dest parameter may be array slicing.
 Slicing is allowed for arrays on mutable memory.
 Thus, the changes will be reflected in the array.